davkk/masters-thesis/typst/main.typ

 === Angular correlation function

-To construct the $Delta eta Delta phi$ correlation function, one first obtains the so-called *signal distribution*, $S(Delta eta, Delta phi)$, by pairing every particle with every other particle, all within the same event.
+To construct the $Delta eta Delta phi$ correlation function, one first obtains the so-called *signal distribution*, $S(Delta eta, Delta phi)$, by pairing particles passing selection criteria, all within the same event.

 Next, through the event mixing, in which pairs consist of particles from different events, one can calculate the *background distribution*, $B(Delta eta, Delta phi)$.
 This aids in eliminating any single-particle effects.

 // TODO: write more why?

-As the last step, one should normalize both distributions normalized by the corresponding numbers of pairs in the same events, $N_"same"$, and mixed events, $N_"mixed"$, respectively.
+As the last step, one should normalize both distributions normalized by the corresponding numbers of pairs in the signal distribution, $N_"same"$, and background distribution, $N_"mixed"$, respectively.

 Finally, the formula for the angular correlation function takes the form:
 $